-The team has also added an expanded children's play area featuring a 30-foot tall Drop-N-Twist, spinning bumper cars and a NASA-inspired gyroscope to go with a myriad of bounce houses.
-And it unveiled two new group areas: 50 new swivel-chair seats adjacent to the field as part of a new three-level group area and 18 seats adjacent to the visitor's dugout, as well as a special group of seats set aside for our nation's veterans (the Hon.
+The team has also added an expanded children's play area featuring a 30-foot tall Drop-N-Twist, spinning bumper cars, a swinging pirate ship and a NASA-inspired gyroscope to go with a myriad of bounce houses.
+And it unveiled two new group areas: 50 new swivel-chair seats abutting the home bullpen as part of a new three-level group area and 18 seats adjacent to the visitor's dugout, as well as a special group of seats set aside for our nation's veterans (the Hon.
 Lane Evans Patriot Seats).
-Most recently, the Bandits added a 12,000 square foot expansion of the third-base concourse and renovated both the home and visitors' clubhouses and expanded the club's kitchen.
+Most recently, the Bandits added an 11,000 square foot expansion of the third-base concourse, renovated both the home and visitors' clubhouses and expanded the club's kitchen.

 The River Bandits have been voted Best Family Entertainment by the Quad-City Times for each of the past six years and were voted by the River Cities Reader as "The Best Place for An Inexpensive Date that Doesn't Look Like It."
 The team won the prestigious "Golden Bobblehead" award in 2013 for best charitable promotion in Minor League Baseball for its Autism Awareness Night.
 It also won a "Veeckie Award" from ESPN in 2009 for best minor league promotion ("Tattoo Night") and the "Promotion of the Year" Award from Ballpark Digest the same year for the team's "Mega-Candy Drop," as well as a Gold Award from the U.S. Army for its community service.

 The River Bandits also give back to the community.
-In 2009, the team started its "Bandit Scholars" program which paid a year's college tuition for one area student.
-Today, the team funds three such scholarships - one for the University of Iowa, one for Western Illinois University and one for Augustana College.
-It has donated more than $1 million in cash and gifts to area charities and needy recipients, including a two-year $100,000 cash award to Genesis Foundation to help fund neo-natal intensive care units and flu vaccinations.
-In 2015, Ballpark Digest awarded the Bandits "Best Charitable Promotion" for their work.
+In 2009, the team started its "Bandit Scholars" program which paid an entire year's college tuition for one area student.
+Today, the team funds three such scholarships - one each for the University of Iowa, Western Illinois University and Augustana University.
+It has donated more than $1 million in cash and gifts to area charities and needy recipients, including a two-year $100,000 cash award to the Genesis Foundation to help fund neo-natal intensive care units and flu vaccinations.
+In 2015, Ballpark Digest awarded the Bandits "Best Charitable Promotion" in the nation for their work.

-Since Heller purchased the High Desert Mavericks of the California League, that team has also enjoyed a new level of profitability.
-The team sold naming rights to the field (now "Heritage Field") and made numerous improvements to the ballpark, including redone home and visitors' clubhouses, expanding the Team Store, renovating and expanding the team offices, repaving the parking lot and repainting the concourse.
-There are also a number of new improvements, including a new game-day rental suite, a new batting cage, new umpires' facilities.
-These improvements have combined to breathe new life and energy into the ballpark and attract new fans throughout the region.
+Since Heller purchased the High Desert Mavericks of the California League, that team has sold naming rights to the field (now "Heritage Field") and made numerous improvements to the ballpark, including renovating both the home and visitors' clubhouses, expanding the Team Store, renovating and expanding the team offices, repaving the parking lot and repainting the concourse.
+There are also a number of new improvements, including a new game-day rental suite, a new batting cage, and new umpires' facilities.
+These improvements have breathed new life and energy into the ballpark and attracted new fans.
 The results speak for themselves: In 2014, the Mavericks boasted the largest attendance increase (excluding teams opening new ballparks) in all of Minor League Baseball!

-The Billings Mustangs have been every bit as successful.
+The Billings Mustangs have been even more successful.
 In 2014, the team won the Pioneer League Championship, finished second in attendance and saw its general manager, Gary Roller, win Pioneer League Executive of the Year.
-The club is currently leading the Pioneer League's attendance leaders.
-In 2015 and again in 2016, the team has seen increases in literally every area - from attendance to sponsorships to concessions and merchandise sales to in-game promotions!
+The club is consistently among the Pioneer League's attendance leaders.
+In 2015 and again in 2016, the team has seen increases in literally every area - from attendance to corporate sponsorships to concessions and merchandise sales to in-game promotions!
 This season, the club is adding a new 300-foot long zip-line, visible from home plate, to the ballpark - the first of its kind in Minor League Baseball!

 In addition to his work in baseball, Heller is one of the Democratic Party's top media consultants and campaign strategists.
 As president of Main Street Communications, an award-winning political media firm, he has compiled the best won-loss record in the Democratic Party helping clients win election to Congress.
 His clients have won 15 out of 19 general election open seat races for Congress (open seats being the most contested races) and have repeatedly won re-election in some of the nation's toughest districts, including now-U.S. Senator Joe Donnelly (D-Ind.) in 2010 and retired Rep. Mike McIntyre (D-N.C.), who won in a newly redrawn R+13 district in 2012.
 He also handled all of the advertising for the man currently representing the nation's "reddest" district to be won by a Democrat, U.S. Rep. Collin Peterson (D-Minn.) and, in 2016, handled all of the media for the next mayor of Baltimore, Catherine Pugh.